 Best Running Shoes for Walking or All Day on Your Feet

 The Mizuno Wave Inspire 12 comes from a long line of shoes that are designed to give you more support for your dollar.
 The shoe absorbs the shock and disperses it away from your feet.
-The U4ic foam offers more stability than the previous versions did, which makes it a top choices for those with Plantar Fasciitis.
+The U4ic foam offers more stability than the previous versions did, which makes it a top choice for those with Plantar Fasciitis.
 The shoe also has ample cushioning, with an extra layer underneath the sock liner for added comfort.
 It does have a breathable upper to keep your feet cool as you run.

 What We Recommend These For Plantar Fasciitis